bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 ## Reassemble BlueROV2

+To reassembly your BlueROV2, you will need the following parts and tools:

+-	- 4 x M3x16 screws that were placed off to the side during disassembly
+-	16 x Fairing screws that were placed off to the side during disassembly
+-	4 x Fairings with buoyancy installed that were placed off to the side during disassembly
+-	1 x Silicone Grease – 10g Tube
+-	1 x Threadlocker
+-	1 x 2.5 mm hex driver
+-	1x #1 Phillips head screwdriver

-1. Reinstall 4” Watertight Enclosure onto ROV with the following steps
+1. Reinstall 4” Watertight Enclosure onto ROV with the following steps:

     - Apply silicone grease to the two radial O-rings on the O-Ring Flange (4” Series) that is attached to the Electronics Tray then install the Watertight Enclosure (4” Series) with installed Dome End Cap to the O-Ring Flange (4” Series).